openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 section of that disk.
 In case the disk is broken and labeled as Faulted, you can remove the disk from the Backend by clicking the **Remove** button in the ASD details section.
 This will remove the disk from the Backend.
+In case a disk broken, the maintenance will kick in after 15 minutes and start regenerating the data on the broken disk on the remaining disks.
+This 15 minutes time-out can be configured in the [ALBA config](https://openvstorage.gitbooks.io/alba).
-You can now safely add a new disk.
+Once the broken disk is removed you can safely add a new disk.
 The new disk will be labeled as Unitialized (White).
 The next step is to initialize the disk and once it becomes available claim the disk.